vaidehi8913/MurderousTCS/book/src/implementation-to-do.md

 sub-component, and then implement it.
 Shouldn't be too complicated, I hope :)

-## Bug fix: Resizing chain reaction
-Resizing the window isn't triggering all of the updates that it should.
-This results in a whole host of issues, including the navbar clicks not registering properly

-## Improvement: Reorganize content components
-What is currently known as the content box, and what is currently known as the extras bar need to be reorganized.
-Here's some
-thoughts:
-- They need to scroll together, so they need to be wrapped in one div at the outer most level

-- Actually, it might be easy to anchor things in the content if we just constrict the width of the content, and attach each content chunk to an empty box.
-Then if we want, we can put stuff in the empty box.
-Otherwise, who cares?

 ## Improvement: Extra pause flag
 Add a flag for a list of extras that affects whether the extras make the dialogue pause